MevenBertrand/MevenBertrand.github.io/content/articles/phd-en.md

 Pdf_loc: 22-phd.pdf
 Github: https://github.com/MevenBertrand/PhD-Thesis

-## Defense

-The defense will take place on Friday, June 24th 2022, at 14pm (CEST) in amphi Pasteur of the University of Nantes (building 2 on the Science Campus).
-It will also broadcasted online, at the following link: [https://mediaserver.univ-nantes.fr/lives/live-amphi-pasteur/](https://mediaserver.univ-nantes.fr/lives/live-amphi-pasteur/).
-The talk will be mostly in English, with a short introduction in French.

 ## Abstract

 Over their more than 50 years of existence, proof assistants have established themselves as